Environmental Services

 Curb Obstructions

-Place containers within 2 feet of the curb with handle facing away from curb and at least 3 feet from any obstructions such as:
+Place containers within 2 feet of the curb with the handle facing away from the curb and at least 3 feet from any obstructions such as:

 Garbage Container Guidelines